joaquinsalas/nowcastingRt/README.md

 # In R
 ## update files
-*EstimateDelaysUpdateDF.Rmd*, updates the observation of confirmed positives by date of onset.
+*updateDelays.Rmd*, updates the observation of confirmed positives by date of onset.
-It generates <2ndStage_updated_delays.csv>
+It generates in a first iteration <updated_delays.csv> and <2ndStage_updated_delays.csv> in a second one, one for each state of Mexico under analysis.

 # In Matlab